Information about Acetazolamide

 - Do not touch the tip of the dropper to any surface, or to your eye, to avoid contaminating the eye drops.

-- Remove contact lenses before using Acetazolamide, and allow at least 15 minutes before re-inserting them.
+- Remove contact lenses before using Acetazolamide, and wait at least 15 minutes before re-inserting them.

-- When applying multiple eye medications, wait for at least 5-15 minutes before delivering the next medication in the same eye to avoid dilution.
+- When applying multiple eye medications, wait for at least 5-15 minutes before delivering the next medication in the same eye to avoid dilution of the medicine.

 Frequently asked questions for Acetazolamide